carlospr/VendingMachinesNotRentables/README.md

 **How to install it**

-- Download the latest version https://github.com/carlospr/VendingMachinesNotRentables/blob/main/dist/VendingMachinesNotRentables.v2.1.zip
+- <a href="https://github.com/carlospr/VendingMachinesNotRentables/blob/main/dist/VendingMachinesNotRentables.v2.1.zip">Download the latest version</a>
 - In Steam, right-click on 7 Days to Die, choose Properties
 - Click on the Local Files tab and click Browse Local Files
 - Open the folder named Mods (create if if it does not exist)